Specification

 The optional options field is a map of string keys to string values that tune the runtime.
 Every key is specific to the runtime that consumes it.
 A runtime maps the keys it recognizes to its own CLI flags or configuration and may ignore or reject the rest.
 The spec defines no keys and does not validate the values; an unrecognized key or value surfaces at run time as an error from the runtime, not at parse time.

-model (an opaque model identifier) and effort (an opaque reasoning-effort value such as low, medium, or high) are keys an agent runtime commonly accepts.
+model (an opaque model identifier) and effort (an opaque reasoning-effort value such as low, medium, or high) are keys an auto runtime commonly accepts.
 They are illustrative; a runtime may accept any keys it chooses.

 A task may override individual keys via its per-task fenced YAML block: per-task options shallow-merge over the claw-level options, so a task can change one key while inheriting the rest.